 Yes, Thailand has its Personal Data Protection Act (PDPA), which will take effect on June 1, 2022.
 It is similar to GDPR in that it applies to any business with operations in Thailand or dealing with the personal data of Thai citizens.

-Who is protected under Thailand PDPA?
+Who is protected under the Thailand PDPA?

 The Thailand Personal Data Protection Act (PDPA) protects the personal data of Thai residents.
 However, the PDPA does not apply to organizations that collect personal data for public interests and/or organizations that are state agencies with regulatory or administrative roles.
 The Act grants users several rights over their data that they can exercise at any time and the organizations are liable to facilitate it.
 The law requires organizations to take necessary measures to protect the data and keep it safe.